ktoso/rx-wiki/What's-different-in-2.0.md

 The 2.x redesigned the `RxJavaPlugins` class which now supports changing the hooks at runtime.
 Tests that want to override the schedulers and the lifecycle of the base reactive types can do it on a case-by-case basis through callback functions.

+The class-based `RxJavaObservableHook` and friends are now gone and `RxJavaHooks` functionality is incorporated into `RxJavaPlugins`.

 # Schedulers

-The 2.x API still supports the main default scheduler types: `computation`, `io`, `newThread`, `trampoline` and `test`, accessible through `io.reactivex.schedulers.Schedulers` utility class.
-Due to the blocking-sleep in `immediate` there is a plan to drop it entirely from 2.x.
+The 2.x API still supports the main default scheduler types: `computation`, `io`, `newThread` and `trampoline`, accessible through `io.reactivex.schedulers.Schedulers` utility class.

+The `immediate` scheduler is not present in 2.x.
+It was frequently misused and didn't implement the `Scheduler` specification correctly anyway; it contained blocking sleep for delayed action and didn't support recursive scheduling at all.

+The `Schedulers.test()` has been removed as well to avoid the conceptional difference with the rest of the default schedulers.
+Those return a "global" scheduler instance whereas `test()` returned always a new instance of the `TestScheduler`.
+Test developers are now encouraged to simply `new TestScheduler()` in their code.

 The `io.reactivex.Scheduler` abstract base class now supports scheduling tasks directly without the need to create and then destroy a `Worker` (which is often forgotten):